nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/skills/README.md

   <img src="greenskill_overview.jpg" />
 </p>

 **Step 1:** Skills are extracted from the job advert by applying the trained skills extractor model.
+Skill entities over 10 words long are split up into separate entities.

 **Step 2:** The skills extracted, all the green ESCO skills and the all the O\*NET green topics are embedded using the `all-MiniLM-L6-v2` Sentence Tranformers pretrained model.
 The cosine similarity scores are then calculated, allowing us to find the closest green ESCO skill, the closest O\*NET green topic, and the number of O\*NET green topics exactly found in the entity (exact word matching).